Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Ingredient choices

 The ellipsoidal collapse model described later is based heavily on two basic ingredients obtained from spherical collapse calculations.
 The linear theory collapse threshold overdensity $\delta_\mathrm{crit}\approx1.686$ enters the peak height variable $\nu$ in equation \eqref{eq:whm-hm-peakheight} important to determine the mass functions in section \ref{sec:ing-mf} and the halo mass-concentration relation in section \ref{sec:ing-dp-h}.
 The virial halo overdensity $\Delta_\mathrm{v} \approx 200$ introduced in equation \eqref{eq:whm-hm-virialoverdensity} plays an important role in determining the density profiles and window functions in section \ref{sec:ing-dp}.

 In Einstein-de Sitter universes, the numerical values for $\delta_\mathrm{crit}$ and $\Delta_\mathrm{v}$ can be derived straight-forwardly from the spherical collapse theory \citep{Gunn_1972,Cooray_2002} yielding $\delta_\mathrm{crit}\approx1.68$ and $\Delta_\mathrm{v} \approx 200$.
 In general, cosmologies with a cosmological constant $\Lambda$ or Dark Energy (DE) component, more complex differential equations arise.
-In this work, we include the cosmology and redshift dependence of $\delta_\mathrm{crit}$ and $\Delta_\mathrm{v}$ using the fitting functions to the numerical solution of Appendix A in \citet{Mead_2021}, initially derived in \citet{Mead_2016b} with slight modifications to account for massive neutrino cosmologies.
+In this work, we include the cosmology and redshift dependence of $\delta_\mathrm{crit}$ and $\Delta_\mathrm{v}$ using the fitting functions to the numerical solution of Appendix A in \citet{Mead_2021}, initially derived in \citet{Mead_2016b} with slight modifications to account for massive neutrino cosmologies. \sB{As can be seen in figure A3 therein, the (rather weak) cosmology dependence and redshift dependence is fully captured by $\Omega_\mathrm{m}(z)$.}